You are here

 Remote Desktop Service

-The Informatics Remote Desktop service gives you a DICE Linux graphical login.
+With the Informatics Remote Desktop service, you can get a graphical login to DICE Linux.
 You can use it from anywhere, on any device which has RDP client software.

 How to get started with remote desktop